videosdk-live/videosdk-rtc-react-sdk-example/README.md

   create a poll, submit a poll, end poll , draft a poll and remove poll from draft pubsub methods.

   - Starting from left it shows studioCode with copy icon button.
-  - In middle, it shows screen share,raise hand icon button, reaction icon button mic icon button with available mics list, webcam icon button with available webcam list, and leave meeting icon button.
+  - In middle, it shows screen share, raise hand icon button, reaction icon button mic icon button with available mics list, webcam icon button with available webcam list, and leave meeting icon button.
   - In right most corner, it shows poll icon button, chat icon button and partcipants icon with participant count.

   - When screen resolution change to mobile, tab or lg screen, the order of bottom bar elements changes to leave meeting button, recording button, mic & webcam button and `more actions` button.